LittleBaiBai/rdf_triples_to_neo4j/README.md

     --username neo4j \
     --password password \
     --container-mount /uprise-outputs # optional: path where the triples are mounted in the Neo4j Docker container, leave out if you are using a local Neo4j instance \
-    --schema-file /path/to/constraints.ttl # optional: path to the SHACL constraints file
+    --schema-file /path/to/constraints.ttl # optional: path to the SHACL constraints file, needs to be docker mounted path for neo4j to access
 ```